hkbakke/dhclient-pd/README.md

     /usr/local/bin/dhclient-pd -i "eth*.*" -x "eth2.1"

 There is also support for loopback addresses.
-These are all assigned from the same /64 subnet prefix, have addresses with a prefix length of /128 and you must provide the interface identifier, i.e. the non-prefix part of the address.
+These are all assigned from the same `/64` subnet prefix, have addresses with a prefix length of `/128` and you must provide the interface identifier, i.e. the non-prefix part of the address.
-They are always assigned to the "lo" interface.
+They are always assigned to the `lo` interface.

     # match all subinterfaces starting with eth, but exclude eth2.1.
 Also
     # configure two loopback addresses.